paldhous/ucb/2015/dataviz/md_raw/class11.md

 This code used dplyr's `rename()` function to rename the variables.
 The data will take a little time to load.
 When it has done so, view the data and examine its structure.

+To finish, save your R script and environment and close RStudio using `RStudio>Quit RStudio` formt he top menu.

 ### Assignment

 - Use this data to make ggplot2 versions of three line charts shown above.
-You won't be able to exactly replicate the appearance of the charts -- for instance the legend and the gridlines will be different -- but get as close as you can.
+You won't be able to exactly replicate the appearance of the charts -- for instance the legend and the grid lines will be different -- but get as close as you can.

  Here are some hints: